-Under section 71(2) and (3) of the Act, the home secretary has the power to place specific duties on all or some of the public authorities bound by the general duty (see appendix 2 to the code).
+Under section 71(2) and (3) of the Act, Scottish ministers have the power to place specific duties on all or some of the public authorities bound by the general duty (see appendix 2 to the code).

 Under section 71(C) of the Act, we can issue codes of practice that will help public authorities to meet the general duty and the specific duties.
-The statutory Code of Practice on the Duty to Promote Race Equality came into effect on 31 May 2002, with approval from Parliament.
+The statutory Code of Practice on the Duty to Promote Race Equality in Scotland came into effect on 30 November 2002, with approval from Parliament.